SuperMarioOfficial/Python-wiki/README.md

 ## Hand's on python Basics
 - Introduction to the hand's on methodology
-- BIG motivational speech
+- "BIG" motivational speech
 - Troubleshooting python errors like a pro
 - Everything you need to know about python in 15 minutes

 ## Hand's on python Intermediate
 - Introduction to the hand's on methodology
+- "BIG" motivational speech
-- Lazy looping
+- The Big-"oh" and Lazy looping
 - Huffman encoding
 - Enconding and decoding
 - Working with API
 - Error handling
 - Debugging python scripts
 - Accessing the DOM
 - Regex
-- Classes OOP
+- Classes and OOP
 - Decorators
 - Flask
 - Database handling